The pleasure and the pain of the accessible smart home

 However convenient and futuristic, one area where the smart home has enormous potential (and pitfalls) is accessibility.
 For people with physical motor impairments, the ability to open doors and flip switches with only your voice has the potential to make the home more accessible than ever before.

-In an analog sense, homes have long been enhanced with various modifications—ramps, handrails, low countertops, etc—for residents with certain special needs.
+In an analog sense, homes have long been enhanced with various modifications — ramps, handrails, low countertops, etc. — for residents with certain special needs.
 These types of accommodations make navigating the home easier and more accessible.
 Handrails in the shower, for instance, are vital tools for someone with poor balance to safely get in and out.

 From an accessibility perspective, outfitting a home with tech like Hue lights is conceptually similar to installing handrails.
-In the same way rails help with getting in and out of the shower, someone may find Alexa or Apple’s Home app better at turning the lights on and off, because flipping a physical switch is difficult due to visual and/or motor delays.
+In the same way rails help with getting in and out of the shower, someone may find Alexa or Apple’s Home app better at turning the lights on and off, because flipping a physical switch is difficult because of visual and/or motor delays.
 In this context, smart home devices are simply sophisticated, high-tech versions of low-tech adaptations.

 A combination of handrails in the bathroom and Hue lights in the living room does more than make a person’s home more accessible.
-The use of such tools also helps foster a greater sense of independence, dignity, and peace of mind for users.
+The use of such tools also helps foster a greater sense of independence, dignity and peace of mind for users.

 The promise of smart home devices creating more accessible homes is already being realized for some.